xiangjunn/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-SAS detects that the input command contains an invalid field.
+SAS detects that the input is an invalid field.

     * 1a1.
-SAS outputs the error message to the user.
+SAS requests for a correct input.

     * 1a2.
-User types in a new command based on step 1.
+User enters a new input.

-    Steps 1a1-1a2 are repeated until the command contains a valid field.
+    Steps 1a1-1a2 are repeated until user enters a  valid field.

     Use case resumes from step 2.

 * 1b.
-SAS detects that the input command contains more than one field.
+SAS detects that the input contains more than one field.

     * 1a1.
-SAS sorts the list by the first entered field.
+SAS sorts the list by the first field entered.

     Use case resumes from step 3.